Checklist of Pre-Departure Requirements:

 - Health & Safety Orientation: mandatory orientation covering issues related to health and safety abroad.
 You can find the Orientation in your post-decision documents in your application.

 - Site-Specific Orientation: hosted by your OGE Regional advisor, this orientation covers important academic, administrative, and cultural information particular to your host country and program.
 One session will be offered and attendance is mandatory.
-For Spring 2023, the programs and their orientation times are listed here.
+For Fall 2023, the programs and their orientation times are listed here.
 You must attend this orientation.

 These orientations prepare students for what is sometimes a difficult cultural and academic adjustment both to the foreign culture and to the host university.
 Some programs also include mandatory on-site orientation sessions ranging from one day to four weeks in length before the commencement of the university term.